www-wewe/tic-tac-toe/README.md

   - See the example at the end of this README
 - After the command is executed successfully the program exits

-### Evaluation
-Beside functional correctness this assignment is focused on the object-oriented design.
-This means that the way you structure your program will be an important part of its evaluation.
-On the other hand, the given set of tests is not trying to provide an elaborate test coverage and incorrect behaviour in corner-cases should not have a large impact on the evaluation.

-Note that all this is at your seminar teacher's discretion.

-The maximum number of points for this assignment is **10**.

-- **5 points** for passing the tests (attached tests do not guarantee a 100% correctness).
-- **5 points** for correct and clean implementation (evaluated by your class teacher).

-### Preconditions
-To successfully implement this assignment you need to know the following

-1. What is the difference between _class_ and _object_ and how to work with both.
-2. How programs are structured in _object-oriented_ languages.
-3. How to use basic control structures such as `if`, `for`/`while` and `switch`.
-4. How to work with `String`s and `enum`s in Java.
-5. How to work with _arrays_ (or _lists_).
-6. Being able to understand and navigate a code provided by third-party.

 ### Project structure
-The structure of the project provided as a base for your implementation should meet the following criteria.
+The structure of the meet the following criteria.

 1. Package ```cz.muni.fi.pb162.hw01``` contains classes and interfaces provided as a part of the assignment.
-  - **Do not modify or add any classes or subpackages into this package.**
-2. Package  ```cz.muni.fi.pb162.hw01.impl``` should contain your implementation.
+2. Package  ```cz.muni.fi.pb162.hw01.impl``` contain implementation.
-  - **Anything outside this package will be ignored during evaluation.**

-### Names in this document
-Unless fully classified name is provided, all class names are relative to the package ```cz.muni.fi.pb162.hw01``` or ```cz.muni.fi.pb162.hw01.impl``` for classes implemented as a part of your solution.

 ### Compiling the project
-The project can be compiled and packaged in the same way you already know
+The project can be compiled and packaged in this way:

 ```bash
 $ mvn clean install
 ```

-The only difference is that unlike with seminar project, this time the checks for missing documentation and style violation will produce an error.
+The checks for missing documentation and style violation will produce an error.
 You can temporarily disable this behavior when running this command.

 ```bash
 $ mvn clean install -Dcheckstyle.fail=false
 ```

-You can consult your seminar teacher to help you set the ```checkstyle.fail``` property in your IDE (or just google it).

 ### Running the application
 The build descriptor is configured to produce a single runnable jar file located at `target/application.jar`.
 The application can be run using the following command